City of Glenorchy: Geography

-The city spans the area along the Derwent River, from just north of the Queens Domain in the south, to the Bridgewater Bridge and Causeway in the north, and extends west as far as the foothills of Mount Wellington.
+The city spans the area along the Derwent River, from just north of the Queens Domain in the south, to the Bridgewater Bridge in the north, and extends west as far as the foothills of Mount Wellington.

 Demographics

 The greater Hobart area has a population of around 222,000 as at the 2016 Census, with the city of Glenorchy local government area having a population of over 46,000.
 This makes Glenorchy the third most populated city in the greater area of Hobart.

 Glenorchy is classified as urban, fringe and medium (UFM) under the Australian Classification of Local Governments.